ozum/pg-generator/README.md

 Generated files have no dependencies besides core modules and Sequelize.

 ### Multi Schema Support
 Supports multi PostgreSQL schemas.
 It is possible to have other schemas than public.
 User can select which schemas to reverse engineer via CLI or config.
-If more than one schema is included, models may be prefixed with schema names.
-(Config: generate.useSchemaName: true, database.schema: ["public"]) to prevent tables with same name in different schemas try to have same model name.
+If more than one schema is included, models may be prefixed with schema names (Config: generate.useSchemaName: true, database.schema: ["public"]) to prevent tables with same name in different schemas try to have same model name.

     contact = orm.model('public.contact'); // Returns sequelize model for contact table.